SECURITIES AND EXCHANGE COMMISSION

 We own and operate semiconductor manufacturing facilities in North America, Asia, Japan and Europe.
 These include both wafer fabrication and assembly/test facilities.

 We invest in manufacturing technologies and do most of our manufacturing in-house.
-This strategic decision to make manufacturing and technology a core competitive advantage delivers tangible benefits of lower manufacturing costs and greater control of our supply chain.
-We have focused on creating a competitive manufacturing structural cost advantage by investing in our advanced analog 300-millimeter capacity.
-An unpackaged chip built on 300-millimeter wafers costs about 40% less than an unpackaged chip built on 200-millimeter wafers.
-To strengthen this advantage, construction is underway on our new 300-millimeter wafer fabrication facility in Richardson, Texas, as 300-millimeter wafers will continue to support the majority of our Analog growth.
+This strategic decision to make manufacturing and technology a core competitive advantage provides us with tangible benefits of lower manufacturing costs and greater control of our supply chain, offering our customers geopolitically dependable capacity.
+We have focused on creating a competitive manufacturing structural cost advantage by investing in our advanced 300-mm capacity.
+An unpackaged chip built on a 300-mm wafer costs about 40% less than an unpackaged chip built on a 200-mm wafer.

 We assess and are careful to address potential health, safety, and environmental risks presented by our operations, including our manufacturing operations.
-We care for our environment and work to prevent pollution and the potential risks related to climate change by implementing practices such as recycling and reusing materials, controlling harmful emissions, and properly handling hazardous and restricted substances.
+We care for our environment and work to prevent pollution and the potential risks related to climate change.
+We invest to reduce emissions long-term by installing abatement devices, using alternative gases and expanding renewable energy, in addition to implementing practices such as recycling and reusing materials and properly handling hazardous and restricted substances.

 We expect to continue to maintain sufficient internal manufacturing capacity to meet the majority of our production needs and to obtain manufacturing equipment to support new technology developments and revenue growth.
-To supplement our manufacturing capacity and maximize our responsiveness to customer demand, we selectively use the capacity of outside suppliers, commonly known as foundries, and subcontractors.
-In 2020, we sourced about 20% of our total wafers from external foundries and about 40% of our assembly/test services from subcontractors.
+In 2022, we sourced about 80% of our total wafers and about 60% of our assembly/test production internally.
+With our planned capacity expansions, we expect these percentages to increase.
+To supplement our internal manufacturing capacity, we selectively use the capacity of outside suppliers, commonly known as foundries and subcontractors.

 Our objectives for inventory are to maintain high levels of customer service, maintain stable and competitive lead times, minimize inventory obsolescence and improve manufacturing asset utilization.
-To meet these objectives and to allow greater flexibility in periods of high demand, we build ahead of demand our broad-based products that are used across a diverse set of applications and customers and have low risk of obsolescence.
+To meet these objectives and to allow greater flexibility in periods of high demand, our strategy is to build ahead of demand our broad-based products that are used across a diverse set of applications and customers and have low risk of obsolescence.
 Inventory levels will vary based on market conditions and seasonality.
+As a result, we expect to increase our inventory levels over time.

-We purchase materials, parts and supplies from a number of suppliers.
-In some cases we purchase such items from sole-source suppliers.
-The materials, parts and supplies essential to our business are generally available at present, and we believe that such materials, parts and supplies will be available in the foreseeable future.
+We source materials, parts and supplies from a diverse set of suppliers globally.
+The materials, parts and supplies essential to our business are generally available, and we believe that such materials, parts and supplies will be available in the foreseeable future.

 We own many patents and have many patent applications pending in the United States and other countries in fields relating to our business.
 We have developed a strong, broad-based patent portfolio and continually add patents to that portfolio.
 We also have license agreements, which vary in duration, involving rights to our portfolio or those of other companies.
 We do not consider our business materially dependent upon any one patent or patent license.